 There are a lot of factors that play into those high drug prices.
 Manufacturer greed, regulations, and money-hungry pharmacies are among the top culprits.

-To rectify that last issue (pharmacies) many Americans are choosing to break away from their local drug stores and are now buying their medications online.
+To rectify that last issue (pharmacies) people are choosing to break away from their local drug stores and are now using online medicine delivery apps to buy their medications online.
 While online drug shopping can be a big win for convenience and savings, it can also be dangerous.

 To make sure that the online pharmacy that you choose to go with is legitimate, follow these vetting steps: